 I’ve tested all of the best weight benches currently available.
 I’ve also tested my fair share of not-so-great weight benches.
 So, I know what to look for in a good weight bench for a home gym and I can tease out all of the pros and cons of different benches from different brands.

 Fringe Sport Comp Flat Bench

 May your bench be wide and your weights be heavy.
 This bench is the bench of all benches.
-Say that three times fast, and one just might show up on your doorstep… just kidding… add to cart for that to happen 😉 Offering two different pad options for your workout needs: the normal width pad (12") that works for most lifters, garage gymmers and community gymmers pushing weight alike, and the wide pad (14.5") dedicated to supporting wide, powerlifting shoulders and BIG weights.
+Say that three times fast, and one just might show up on your doorstep… just kidding… add to cart for that to happen!Fringe Sport is offers two different pad options for your workout needs: the normal width pad (12") that works for most lifters, garage gym owners, and community gym-goers pushing weight alike, and the wide pad (14.5") dedicated to supporting wide, powerlifting shoulders and BIG weights.
 Both of these options are on a super sturdy 4" thick pad.
-Key Features:

 A Quick Look at the Fringe Sport Comp Flat Bench

 The Fringe Sport Comp Flat Bench is also called the “fatty” bench thanks to the 4-inch depth of the bench pad and the option for an extra-wide 14.5-inch pad.
 Fringe Sport also offers a standard gym bench and a number of adjustable benches, including the popular Pro-Lift Incline Bench.

 - The padding on this bench is squishier than some, so be careful when maxing out your press.
 Stability is key.

 - The tripod design is great for bench press, but a four-legged bench is best for hip thrusts and single-arm rows.